 But before I release these awesome questions and phrases to you from the money vault (because, let’s be honest, these words will save you MONEY)…let’s talk about how to gain the confidence you need in order to use them.

-I have people try to negotiate with me all the time.
-And even I can find it intimidating, still.
+I mean, I have people try to negotiate with me all the time and even I can find it intimidating, still.

-So, I’d like to offer up some advice to you on how to get your sea legs in negotiations.
+So, I’d like to offer up some advice to you on how to gain enough confidence when negotiating with a contract.

 The first thing to do is to remember that service providers are people.
 You can negotiate with people.